rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.38 Place of manufacture supplied based on address or sign

-<a name="5.31.38.1">5.31.38.1</a> Supply in square brackets the name of the place of manufacture using a modern form of the name in the language of the cataloging agency, when only an address or description of a trade sign appears on the manifestation.
-(Transcribe the address or sign as the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) element; see [5.32.32.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.32.1).)
-When supplying the place, give a justification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [5.34.32.5](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.5)).
+<a name="5.31.38.1">5.31.38.1</a> Supply in square brackets a modern form the name in the language of the cataloging agency, when only an address or description of a trade sign appears on the manifestation.
+(Transcribe the address or sign as the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/); see [5.32.32.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.32.1).)
+When supplying the place of manufacture, give a justification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [5.34.32.5](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.5)).

 ## 5.31.385 Place of manufacture uncertain or unknown